SHOP OUR A2/A2 GRASS FED RAW DAIRY!🥛

 The Raw Milk Permit allows the farmer to lawfully produce and sell raw milk for human consumption in the state of Pennsylvania.
 It means that the farm has been inspected and follows all regulations under the Milk Sanitation Law:

-• - Licensed veterinarians have inspected his herd and deemed all cows healthy and free of tuberculosis and brucellosis.
+• Licensed veterinarians have inspected his herd and deemed all cows healthy and free of tuberculosis and brucellosis.

-• - The well water supply was tested and deemed bacteriologically safe.
+• The well water supply was tested and deemed bacteriologically safe.

-• - Samples of his bulk tank milk was tested by a Pennsylvania Approved Dairy Lab.
+• Samples of his bulk tank milk were tested by a Pennsylvania Approved Dairy Lab.
 The analysis of the samples meet all requirements for temperature (cooling), bacteriological, and chemical standards.
 The milk was tested for general bacteria count, coliform count, somatic cell count, presence of drugs, and pathogenic bacteria (including salmonella, listeria, campylobacter, and E. coli).

-• - Facilities and equipment were inspected for sanitation.
+• Facilities and equipment were inspected for sanitation.

 Per the requirements of holding a Raw Milk Permit, the farmer will have regular tests and inspections to maintain his permit.